May 9, 2014

 Ingredients

-1 (12-ounce) package kamut spirals
+1 (12-ounce) package kamut spirals2 tablespoons olive oil

 1 1/2 pounds chicken breast tenders, cut into bite-sized pieces